lucaromagnoli/dataservice/source/examples.rst

 in particular with the `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_ library.
 Some knowledge of recursion, generators and functional programming is also helpful.

-Please note that the purpose of these examples is to demonstrate the capabilities of DataService and how to use them, not to provide a comprehensive guide to web scraping / data gathering.
+Please note that the purpose of these examples is to demonstrate the capabilities of DataService, not to provide a comprehensive guide to web scraping / data gathering.

 .. toctree::